 EXAMPLE

 When you come home from work, you notice that your spouse is in an argument with your teenage kids over chores not getting done, curfew being missed, and homework not being completed.
 This is becoming a very heated argument.
-You think, “I'm just going to go in the office and close the door.”
+You think, “I'm just going to go into the office and close the door.”
 It is your tendency to avoid arguments like this at home.EXAMPLE

 You are on a trip with some friends.
 You've saved up some money for this trip, but you notice that you're running low.
 You've eaten at a few more restaurants than expected.
 You know you're going to need to bring this up because it's going to make a difference in the trip in terms of some of the things you do.
 However, you keep avoiding it; you just don't talk about it.EXAMPLE

-While walking down the street in your neighborhood, you notice there's some kids at the end of the block.
+While walking down the street in your neighborhood, you notice there are some kids at the end of the block.
 It looks like they're getting into a fight, and it’s starting to get violent.
 You were walking right towards it, so you decide to cross the street and avoid the fight.This particular style of conflict has, as all styles do, both positive and negative outcomes.

 A positive outcome is a resolution to a conflict that a party perceives as meeting his or her needs and/or reducing the likelihood of further conflict.